mohsen-jafarimo/mohsen-jafarimo/README.md

 # 💫 About Me:
-Im junior frontend developer <br>and software engineer student in my town <br>coding is cool
+Im a software engineer and senior frontend developer <br> <br>coding is cool

 ## 🌐 Socials: